Landgate/govhack/README.md

 * Points of Interest

-# I don't understand the data!
+# What does this column in the dataset mean?

 If you're having trouble understanding any of our data check out our [data dictionaries](http://www.landgate.wa.gov.au/corporate.nsf/web/SLIP+Data+Dictionary) resource for in-depth descriptions of our core datasets.
+There are also mentors from a whole [range of Western Australian government agencies](http://perth.govhack.org/mentors.html) in attendance who will be happy to explain their data to you.

 # How can I use SLIP in my project?